top of page

 Sergeant Williams spoke up.
 “Yeah, I always said Tallahassee should put its power and phone lines underground.
 Too big of an expense, they said.
 Look at us now.”

 James zoned out into the distance as he considered their situation.
 His eyes tried to find some place to rest that was not chaotic, but the entire landscape denied him that reprieve.
-He rested his eyes finally at the intersection of Madison and South Monroe.
-An ambulance was crushed up against two other cars and the street light there.
+He rested his eyes at the intersection of Madison and South Monroe.
+An ambulance was crushed up against two other cars and a streetlight.
 The lights of the ambulance were still going, but nothing else moved in the flashing lights.

 “So, is this nationwide?”
 James finally asked.